szaccaro/szaccaro/README.md

 ### Hi there 👋

+My name is Sam and I'm a computer science major.
+Im currently taking Software Engineering and look forward to adding my projects on this!
 <!--
 **szaccaro/szaccaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.